 if you look about 2 or 3 hours after your child has fallen asleep.
 You also might

 see the worms in the toilet after your child goes to the bathroom.
 They look like

 tiny pieces of white thread and are really small — about as long as a staple.

 You might also see them on your child's underwear in the morning.

-Abdominal pain and nausea are less common symptoms but can happen if there are
+Belly pain and nausea are less common symptoms but can happen if there are many